ryedin/site/_management/logs.md

 ### Rack Logs

-You can view the logs for Convox itself using the `convox rack logs` command:
+You can view the logs for a Convox Rack itself using the `convox rack logs` command:

 ```
 $ convox rack logs